 Regardless of how you consume alcohol, whether it be orally or via inhalation, excessive use increases your risk of addiction.
 If you’re drinking daily and have developed a dependence, you should seek a professional detox center.
 Withdrawing from alcohol can be a complicated process.
 One of the most severe complications is delirium tremens, with death occurring in up to 5% of patients.

 Seeking Treatment for Alcoholism

 If alcohol creates chaos in your life, many treatment options are available.
 The goal is to enter a program that offers individualized care.
-Zinnia Healing understands that long-term success depends on a treatment plan that addresses your personal journey.
+Zinnia Health understands that long-term success depends on a treatment plan that addresses your personal journey.
 From genetic predispositions to childhood trauma, your treatment plan will focus on your road to recovery.